-- (d) the definition of 'terminal equipment' in point (1) of Article 1 of Commission Directive 2008/63/EC. - 2.
-In addition, for the purposes of this Regulation the following definitions shall apply: - (a) 'Union institutions and bodies' means the Union institutions, bodies, offices and agencies set up by, or on the basis of, the Treaty on European Union, the Treaty on the Functioning of the European Union or the Euroatom Treaty; - (aa) 'Operational personal data' means personal data processed by Union bodies, offices or agencies carrying out activities which fall within the scope of Chapter 4 or Chapter 5 of Title V of Part Three of the TFEU to meet the objectives laid down in the acts establishing these bodies, offices or agencies; - (b) 'Controller' means the Union institution, body, office or agency or the Directorate-General or any other organisational entity which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by a specific Union act, the controller or the specific criteria for its nomination can be provided for by Union law; - (ba) 'Controllers other than Union institutions and bodies' means controllers within the meaning of Article 4(7) of Regulation (EU) 2016/679 and controllers within the meaning of Article 3(8) of Directive (EU) 2016/680; - (c) 'user' means any natural person using a network or terminal equipment operated under the control of a Union institution or body; - (d) 'directory' means a publicly available directory of users or an internal directory of users available within a Union institution or body or shared between Union institutions and bodies, whether in printed or electronic form.
+- (c) the definitions of 'electronic communication network' and 'end-user' in points (1) and (14) of Article 2 of Directive 00/0000/EU [Directive establishing the European Electronic Communications Code] respectively; - (d) the definition of 'terminal equipment' in point (1) of Article 1 of Commission Directive 2008/63/EC20. - 2.
+In addition, for the purposes of this Regulation the following definitions shall apply: - (a) 'Union institutions and bodies' means the Union institutions, bodies, offices and agencies set up by, or on the basis of, the Treaty on European Union, the Treaty on the Functioning of the European Union or the Euroatom Treaty; - (b) 'controller' means the Union institution, body, office or agency or the Directorate- General or any other organisational entity which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by a specific Union act, the controller or the specific criteria for its nomination can be provided for by Union law. - (c) 'user' means any natural person using a network or terminal equipment operated under the control of a Union institution or body; - (d) 'directory' means a publicly available directory of users or an internal directory of users available within a Union institution or body or shared between Union institutions and bodies, whether in printed or electronic form.